TotalTechGeek/doczen/readme.md

 Main: A tool designed to super-charge your code-base's documentation.
 -i, --input <glob>       Glob of files to parse.
 -p, --prefix <prefix>    Prefix to add to all titles.
+-x, --export <module>    A module used by doczen, executed left to right.
+-h, --help <module>      Gets help for the specified module.

 Confluence: Exports a collection of markdown files to Confluence.